 In this final chapter, the book comes to a close.
-I’ll first recap what I’ve discussed in the previous nine chapters, and will then offer you three pieces of advice and provide some resources to further explore the related topics we touched upon.
+I’ll first recap what I’ve discussed in the previous ten chapters, and will then offer you three pieces of advice and provide some resources to further explore the related topics we touched upon.
 Finally, in case you have any questions, comments, or new command-line tools to share, I provide a few ways to get in touch with me.

 There are many definitions for data science available.
-In Chapter 1, I introduced the OSEMN model as defined by Mason and Wiggens, because it is a very practical one that translates to very specific tasks.
+In Chapter 1, I introduced the OSEMN model as defined by Mason and Wiggins, because it is a very practical one that translates to very specific tasks.
 The acronym OSEMN stands for obtaining, scrubbing, exploring, modeling, and interpreting data.
 Chapter 1 also explained why the command line is very suitable for doing these data science tasks.

 The four OSEMN model chapters focused on performing those practical tasks using the command line.
 I haven’t devoted a chapter to the fifth step, interpreting data, because, quite frankly, the computer, let alone the command line, is of very little use here.
 I have, however, provided some pointers for further reading on this topic.

 In the four intermezzo chapters, we looked at some broader topics of doing data science at the command line, topics which are not really specific to one particular step.

 In Chapter 4, I explained how you can turn one-liners and existing code into reusable command-line tools.

 In Chapter 6, I described how you can manage your data workflow using a tool called

 In Chapter 8, I demonstrated how ordinary command-line tools and pipelines can be run in parallel using GNU Parallel.

 In Chapter 10, I showed that the command line doesn’t exist in a vacuum but that it can be leveraged from other programming languages and environments.

 The topics discussed in these intermezzo chapters can be applied at any point in your data workflow.